Stable and Unstable operations in Algebraic Cobordism: From products of projective spaces to

-\begin{remark} Notice that we simultaneously have proven that our operation satisfies $(b_{ii})$.
-This can be considered as a Riemann-Roch type result for additive operations.
-It generalizes the multiplicative case (see \cite{P}). \end{remark}
+As a byproduct of our construction, we have proved that unstable additive operations (from a free theory) satisfy $(b_{ii})$.
+This can be considered as a Riemann-Roch type result for unstable additive operations.
+A similar result in the case of multiplicative operations was obtained previously in \cite{P}.